De-Hype/tactology-fs-task/Readme.md

 npm run dev
 ```

-This will start the frontend at [http://localhost:3000](http://localhost:3000) (except you have something else runing there)
+This will start the frontend at [http://localhost:3000](http://localhost:3000)
+(Unless something else is already running on that port.)

 ---